GibbonEdu/docs/introduction/installation-options/local-installation/install-windows.md

 This installation method is intended only for local testing and evaluation.

-The default database credentials are insecure.
+The database credentials are insecure.
 Do not use this setup for live school environments.
 For real deployments, configure secure credentials and use a production‑grade server stack.
 :::

 ## Prerequisites